nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

         - Verify "markdown" change on GitHub Pages
         - Create a new Jupyter notebook and publish to _notebooks directory https://code.visualstudio.com/docs/datascience/jupyter-notebooks

 ### Extra Credit (Seed +)
 - Find the flaw Java/Spring project.
 Java Spring project uses Vanta Birds.
 When present on screen, the last element in drop down menu can't be activated.
 This is often referred to as a 'layering problem'.
 - Find the flaw in Java/Spring POM file dependencies.
 Switching to using Java 17 SDK an changing to Java 17 in POM file causes a compiler error.
 Try to negotiate the POM file incompatibility error.
 - Find the flaw in FastPage using VSC and Jupyter.
 In my environment when editing Jupyter Notebook (ipynb file), I often receive many Output errors.
 They seem benign, but are annoying.

+# Posts and Tech Talks
+- Introduction, PBL, and Tools Sprint
+- TT 1.0.0 Tools and Equipment
+- TT 1.0.1 Roles, Issues, and Scrum Board